-Board of Governors Waiver Program (BOGW) - State waiver program designed to offset the cost of the enrollment fee for eligible students who qualify based on the receipt of financial aid, public assistance or who meet specific income standards.
+Board of Governors Fee Waiver (BOG) - State fee waiver program designed to offset the cost of the enrollment fee for eligible students who qualify based on the receipt of financial aid, public assistance or who meet specific income standards.

 Cooperative Agencies Resources for Education (CARE) - State-funded program to encourage single parents on TANF/CalWORKS to enroll and may provide counseling, financial aid and child care assistance.